AtmoRep: A stochastic model of atmosphere dynamics using large scale representation learning: Code availability

 \section{Code availability}

 The AtmoRep model code is Open Source under an MIT license (\url{https://opensource.org/license/mit/}).
 The code used to generate the results presented in the paper as well as pre-trained model weights and analysis code for generating plots will be made publicly available (with persistent identifier) upon acceptance of this manuscript.
-A preliminary version is provided with the submission.